Susanna Hoffs: Solo career

 Bright Lights, Hoffs' fourth studio album, was released on Baroque Folk Records in 2021.
 The record was produced by Paul Bryan and features versions of songs by Nick Drake, Michael Nesmith, Richard Thompson, Pete Ham and Tom Evans of Badfinger, and other songwriters.
 The album includes "Name of the Game", featuring Mann.
 Jonathan Keefe of In Review Online wrote, "Hoffs is in fantastic voice throughout the album" and praised the versatility of her renditions.

-Her fifth solo album, 2023's The Deep End, was produced by Peter Asher; The album includes interpretations of songs by the Rolling Stones, Squeeze, and Lesley Gore and received favorable reviews; Lily Moayeri of Spin Magazine wrote, "Hoffs' voice is immediately recognizable, clear and sweet, hitting all the notes she did some 40 years ago.
+Her fifth solo album, 2023's The Deep End, was produced by Peter Asher.
+The album includes interpretations of songs by the Rolling Stones, Squeeze, and Lesley Gore and received favorable reviews; Lily Moayeri of Spin Magazine wrote, "Hoffs' voice is immediately recognizable, clear and sweet, hitting all the notes she did some 40 years ago.
 But her singular interpretations are so unique, they sometimes render the songs unrecognizable—in a good way."
 Gary Graff of Ultimate Classic Rock wrote that the album was a "delight, a demonstration of good taste and guts with Hoffs sounding as beguiling as she did lighting 'Eternal Flame' or having a 'Manic Monday' more than 30 years ago".

-Hoffs co-wrote songs for the Go-Go's, Belinda Carlisle, and Bette Midler.
-She sang on albums by artists such as Rufus Wainwright, Travis and the Lilith Fair: Celebration of Music compilation album (with Sarah McLachlin, Shawn Colvin, Emmylou Harris, and others).
+Hoffs has co-written songs for the Go-Go's, Belinda Carlisle, and Bette Midler, among other artists; and has sung on albums by Rufus Wainwright and Travis.
+She is included on the Lilith Fair: A Celebration of Women in Music compilation album (with Sarah McLachlan, Shawn Colvin, Emmylou Harris, and others).
 In 1992, she won Best Female Rock Vocalist at the Pro L.A.
 Music Awards.

-Hoffs' debut novel, This Bird Has Flown, a romantic comedy about a struggling musician, was published by Little Brown in 2023.
-It received a favorable review from Beatriz Williams in the New York Times, who called it "the smart, ferocious, rock-chick redemption romance you didn't know you needed".
+Hoffs' debut as an author, This Bird Has Flown, a romantic comic novel about a struggling musician in her 30s, was published by Little Brown in 2023.
+The book received a favorable review in the New York Times from Beatriz Williams, who called it "the smart, ferocious, rock-chick redemption romance you didn't know you needed".
 Positive critical commentary also came from Mark Weingarten in the Los Angeles Times, Michael Schaub of NPR, and from Kirkus Reviews.
 Universal Pictures purchased the rights to the novel for a screen adaptation.

-In 2024, Hoffs released, The Lost Record, an album she had recorded in her garage in 1999.
-The record was produced by Hoffs and Dan Schwartz and includes, "Life on the Inside" (co-written with Jane Wiedlin and Charlotte Caffey of the Go-Go's).
+In 2024, Hoffs released The Lost Record, an album of songs she had recorded in her garage in 1999.
+Produced by Hoffs and Dan Schwartz, the album includes "Life on the Inside" (co-written with Jane Wiedlin and Charlotte Caffey of The Go-Go's).
 In 2025, she was a featured performer at "People Have the Power: A Celebration of Patti Smith" at Carnegie Hall, which included performances by Bruce Springsteen, Chrissie Hynde, and Michael Stipe.
 Rolling Stone wrote, "Hoffs delivered an excellent rendition of 'Kimberly,'" and Variety said "Hoffs' pop-influenced interpretation of 'Kimberly' was joyful."